US Marines Drink Cobra Blood During Survival Training In Thailand

 What would you do if you were stranded in a South Asian jungle without anything to eat or drink?
-Well, according to the survival training that US Marines recently received, you should drink cobra blood.
+Well, according to the survival training that U.S. Marines recently received, you should drink cobra blood.
 As the New York Post reports, the officers were directed to drink the snake’s blood during Cobra Gold, an intense annual military exercise that’s being held in Thailand.

 According to the article, officers from the Royal Thai Marines advised that cobra blood could provide invaluable nutrients in a scenario where both water and food are scarce.
-In photos from the event, you can see several officers in their camo uniforms tilting their heads back to drink the blood directly from the serpent’s body.
-One US Marine who had previously participated in Cobra Gold told the Post that the blood had a distinct “fishy flavor.”
+In photos from the event, you can see several officers in their camouflage uniforms tilting their heads back to drink the blood directly from the serpent’s body.
+One U.S. Marine who had previously participated in Cobra Gold told the Post that the blood had a distinct “fishy flavor.”

 Although cobra venom is deadly, their blood isn’t poisonous.

-The troops were also taught how to eat other animals that are normally considered inedible like scorpions and spiders.
+The troops were also taught how to eat other animals that are normally considered inedible, like scorpions and spiders.
 Their training covered foraging healthy plants for sustenance as well.

-As Vice, the cobra’s meat and blood is a delicacy in Southeast Asia and is consumed for its presumed health benefits.
+As Vice notes, the cobra’s meat and blood is a delicacy in Southeast Asia and is consumed for its presumed health benefits.
 They interviewed one vendor who sells the blood in a shot glass in Indonesia.
-She advertises that it can heal low and high blood pressure, rheumatism, diabetes, and skin conditions like eczema and acne among other ailments.
+She advertises that it can heal low and high blood pressure, rheumatism, diabetes, and skin conditions like eczema and acne, among other ailments.
 It’s also believed to improve sexual endurance in men.

 US Marines chug cobra blood during 'jungle training' https://t.co/rA0hK3Z6Ab pic.twitter.com/Wkxa1LllOc